 Baldur’s Gate 3 release date

-Baldur’s Gate 3 early access
+Baldur’s Gate 3 Early Access

 Baldur’s Gate 3 trailer

 Baldur’s Gate 3 had a short announcement trailer that debuted for E3 2019.
-The atmospheric video showed off the city of Baldur’s Gate, and hinted that the intellect-devouring mind flayers would be the big villains this time around.
+The atmospheric video showed off the city of Baldur’s Gate, and hinted that the intellect-devouring mind flayers will be the big villains this time around.

 You can also watch the complete intro cinematic from Baldur’s Gate 3, which gives a lot more context about the overall story and setting.
 It’s got dungeons, dragons, portals — pretty much everything you’d expect in a high-fantasy RPG.